servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 >   what's the point to run it concurrently, if the result is expected to
 >   be the same?
 > * Uses a different invalidation subscription model.
 The one shown above
->   isn't GC-friendly: `dependency.Invalidated` handler knows a function
+>   isn't GC-friendly: `dependency.Invalidated` handler references a closure
->   that knows dependent instance, so if some low-level dependency is alive
+>   that references dependent instance, so while some low-level dependency
->   (referenced), its whole subtree of dependants stays in heap too, which
+>   is alive (reachable from GC roots), its whole subtree of dependants stays
->   is obviously quite bad.
+>   in heap too, which is obviously quite bad.
 > * Has a few other pieces needed for a complete solution to work - e.g.
 >   manual invalidation, faster and customizable equality comparison for
 >   method arguments (they have to be compared with what's in cache),